 Our Data Science team has developed an advanced analytics platform that captures high-fidelity physiological waveform data from critical care patient beds at the University of Michigan.
 We're able to harness the power of 'big data' and digital technologies for developing and testing clinical decision support (CDS) tools.
 Our patient data includes waveforms, nurse validated vitals, labs, and medications from University of Michigan hospitals including over 500 beds at the University Hospital and nearly 300 beds at Mott’s Children’s Hospital.
 The MCIRCC Data Platform captures real-time data, performs a certified de-identification process, and stores the de-identified data on the Cloud for MCIRCC member research use.

 Whether you want to utilize our data, or you already have your own, our expert data scientists can work with you to gain maximum insight.
-We offer the following Data Science offerings to industry partners:
+We offer several distinct Data Science services including:

 Providing members access to custom MCIRCC tools that allow our members to create cohorts and annotate waveforms.

 Pulling de-identified cohort data for MCIRCC members.

 Creating custom analytics as part of grants in which we are written.

 Analyzing and building models using data from DataDirect or other clinical data warehouses

 In short, if you need data research, we have the skills and resources to help you!